Limiting behavior of principal eigenvalues and eigenfunctions for a class of elliptic operators with degenerate large advection: Introduction

 \begin{theorem} Suppose $m(x)$ satisfies {\rm (Hm)}, and \begin{enumerate} \item[{\rm (Hc)}] the function $c(x)$ satisfies some of the following conditions: \begin{enumerate} \item[{\rm (a)}] there exists $y_0\in (-1,1)$ such that $c$ is increasing in $[-1,y_0)$ and decreasing in $(y_0,1]$, \item[{\rm (b)}] there exists $y_0\in (-1,1)$ such that $c$ is decreasing in $[-1,y_0)$ and increasing in $(y_0,1]$, \item[{\rm (c)}] $c$ is increasing in $[-1,1]$, \item[{\rm (d)}] $c$ is decreasing in $[-1,1]$. \end{enumerate} \end{enumerate} Then,

 \end{theorem}

-According to Theorem \ref{1.2}, which is the main result of this paper, it becomes apparent that the condition that all critical points of $m(x)$ are non-degenerate in Theorem 1.2 of Chen and Lou \cite{ChLo} is superfluous for the validity of \eqref{1.9}, at least, in the simplest one-dimensional examples.
-We stress that Theorem \ref{th1.2} applies even when $m$ is of class $\mc{C}^\infty$ in a neighborhood of $x_0$ with
+According to Theorem \ref{1.2}, it is apparent that the condition that all critical points of $m(x)$ are non-degenerate in Theorem 1.2 of Chen and Lou \cite{ChLo} is superfluous for the validity of \eqref{1.9}, at least, in the simplest one-dimensional examples, as already shown by Peng and Zhou \cite{PeZh} under the stronger assumption that $m\in\mc{C}^2([-1,1];\R)$.